-Veterans discharged to Massachusetts can obtain a copy of their military records by contacting the Military War Records Office of the Adjutant General.
+Veterans discharged to Massachusetts can obtain a copy of their military records by contacting the Military War Records Office of the Adjutant General or by completing the form on page 53.
 The Military War Records Office has converted all records to electronic format for easier access.
 Restricted online access to military records is available for authorized users, such as Veterans' Service Officers and funeral directors.
 Users are required to have a user ID and password in order to access military records.
 Visit the website to request a user ID and password.